No other company seems to have inspired the level of fandom that Apple has. Everybody loves their iPhone, iPad, or MacBook.

 It’s not the first time the Dell versus Apple spat has raised its ugly head.
 In 1997, when Steve Jobs returned to Apple, Michael Dell was asked what he would do first as Steve Jobs.
 To which he replied he would, “Shut it down and give the money back to the shareholders.”

 An Apple computer’s success or failure is often seen by how well it matches the Dell equivalent.
-Has Dell really become the innovation leader and are Apple not seen as revolutionary any more?
+Has Dell really become the innovation leader and is Apple not seen as revolutionary anymore?

-Ever since Steve Jobs and his pal Steve Wozniak built that first Apple computer in a garage, Apple have been changing the computer world.
+Ever since Steve Jobs and his pal Steve Wozniak built that first Apple computer in a garage, Apple has been changing the computer world.

 Many people would argue the smartphone market wouldn’t exist without the iPhone.
 Tablets had been tried before but it wasn’t until the iPad that they became widespread.

-The latest generation of the MacBook Pro is the most powerful ever, with 8th Generation Intel core processors and up to 32GB of memory.
-The 13-inch models start with a quad-core Core i5 CPU all the way up to six-core Core i7 or i9 processors in the 15-inch version.
+The latest generation of the MacBook Pro is the most powerful ever, with Intel Core i9 processors and up to 64GB of memory (RAM).
+The 13-inch models start with a quad-core Core i5 CPU all the way up to eight-core Intel Core i9 processors in the 16-inch version.

 Both the Core i5 and i7 processors use integrated graphics which are built onto the CPU.
-The newer Macs which feature Iris Pro integrated graphics tend to be better, as they have additional memory for graphics use.
+The newer Macs which feature Iris Pro or AMD Radeon Pro graphic processors tend to be better, as they have additional memory for graphics use.

-Apple did use NVIDIA discrete graphics cards in the past, but currently they seem to prefer the AMD chipsets and cards.
-The top of the range MacBook Pro uses a Radeon Pro 560 card with 4GB of VRAM, with Radeon graphics also found in desktop Macs.
+Apple did use NVIDIA discrete graphics cards in the past, but currently, they seem to prefer the AMD chipsets and cards.
+The top of the range MacBook Pro uses a Radeon Pro 5500M card with 4GB of VRAM, with Radeon graphics also found in desktop Macs.

 Except for the MacBook Air, all MacBooks now feature Retina displays, offering better than full HD resolution.

-Retina is basically the name coined by Apple for where there is more pixel density than the retina can detect.
-Retina displays can be either QHD, Super Retina 4K or even Retina 5K on the 27-inch iMac or Mac Pro.
+The Retina is basically the name coined by Apple for where there is more pixel density than the retina can detect.
+Retina displays can be either QHD, Super Retina 4K, or even Retina 5K on the 27-inch iMac or Mac Pro.

 Apple displays are acknowledged to be some of the best in the industry, with impressive brightness ratings of 300 to 500-Nits.
 A wide color gamut and True Tone technology provide the best images.

-The 13-inch MacBook Pro adds to the scales at 3.02 pounds, with the top of the range MacBook 15 weighing just 4.02 pounds.
+The 13-inch MacBook Pro adds to the scales at 3.02 pounds, with the top-of-the-range MacBook 16 weighing just 4.3 pounds.
 They all employ the familiar brushed aluminum chassis, machined from just one piece of metal.

 Their product range at any one time only ever consists of about seven or eight machines.
 Although they can be customized with larger SSDs, more memory, and upgraded CPUs, they are all basically the same machine.